oerg866/win98-quickinstall/README.md

 This is a 1.44M floppy disk image with FreeDOS and a CD-ROM driver that loads and boots QuickInstall directly off of a CD-ROM or hard disk drive (using `LOADLIN`).

-**Recommended** if you have a computer that does not support CD-ROM boot or if you have the QuickInstall files on an ATA/ATAPI media or other device that is exposed using Int 13h that you cannot boot from
+**Recommended** if you have a computer that does not support CD-ROM boot or if you have the QuickInstall files on an ATA/ATAPI media or other device that is exposed using Int 13h that you cannot boot from.

 **Note:** If you have a SCSI CD-ROM drive, the image must be modified accordingly.